zenjen-devs/zenjen-devs.github.io/nyc_crash_project.md

 <i>Less accidents, but rising fatalities<i>.
 Although there are significantly less vehicles on the road during and after the pandemic in NYC—and subsequently less accidents.
 The number of accident-related fatalities is showing an upward trend in the above graph, potentially due to an increase of pedestrian and cyclists traffic during quarantine. <br>

-Further exploration of the data revelead other interesing factors, i.e.; locations with high fatalities, and sedans vs. SUVs.<b> For the full project report, click here. </b>
+Further exploration of the data revelead other interesing factors, i.e.; locations with high fatalities, and sedans vs. SUVs. <a href="pdfs/JenArriaza_SeniorProject.pdf" class="image fit"><b>For the full project report click here.</b></a>

 <br>
   <br>